HardlyDifficult/Tutorials/Chapter1.md

 ## 1.11) Add an auto save script

-Create an editor script which automatically saves everytime you hit play.
+Create an editor script which automatically saves every time you hit play.

 <details><summary>How</summary>